lptolik/lptolik.github.io/_pages/cv.md

 Work experience
 ======
-**08.2022-now** Senior Computational Biologist in Biological Systems Group in the Okinawa Institute of Science and Technology
+**08.2022-now** Senior Computational Biologist in Biological Systems Group in the Okinawa Institute of Science and Technology.\
+Analysis of multi-omics data from various environmental and host-related microbial communities.
+Development of new approaches for the mechanistic understanding of the principles guiding microbial community evolution.

-**11.2015-now** Senior Researcher in the Laboratory of Molecular and Ion Physics in the Moscow Institute of Physics and Technology
+**11.2015-now** Senior Researcher in the Laboratory of Molecular and Ion Physics in the Moscow Institute of Physics and Technology.\
+Development of computational infrastructure for collection, storage, retrieval and analysis of the brain tumor tissue fragments molecular profiles obtained with various ambient mass-spectrometry methods.
+Development new machine learning and AI approaches for the tumor boundary detection and estimation of the sample tumor cell percentage from the ambient mass-spectrometry spectra.

-**07.2019-07.2022** Researcher, School of Biochemistry, University of Liverpool
+**07.2019-07.2022** Researcher, School of Biochemistry, University of Liverpool.

-**07.2014-11.2019** Head of the laboratory of Mechanisms of genome functioning in the Institute of the cell biophysics RAS
+**07.2014-11.2019** Head of the laboratory of Mechanisms of genome functioning in the Institute of the cell biophysics RAS.

-**08.2013-06.2014** Lead researcher in the laboratory of Mechanisms of genome functioning  in the Institute of the cell biophysics RAS
+**08.2013-06.2014** Lead researcher in the laboratory of Mechanisms of genome functioning  in the Institute of the cell biophysics RAS.

-**04.2011-08.2013** Senior researcher in the laboratory of Mechanisms of genome functioning  in the Institute of the cell biophysics RAS
+**04.2011-08.2013** Senior researcher in the laboratory of Mechanisms of genome functioning  in the Institute of the cell biophysics RAS.

 **07.2009-03.2011**  Senior software developer in BioMedCAD project, School of Informatics, The University of Edinburgh.
 Development of PRTR